Anatomy of a Terminal Emulator

 I hope you learned some new things or deepened your existing knowledge.
 I also hope you got inspired to dabble your hands in developing for this great platform that has too often, I feel, been relegated to advanced users or a bygone past.

-If you liked this content, consider following me on Twitter or supporting me on Github Sponsors.
+If you liked this content, consider supporting me on Github Sponsors.

 Further reading